A friendly and modern hotel with a unique view

 - Most of the employees are multi-functional.
-They work in the bar and reception or as guides and they wait on table.
+They work in the bar and reception or as guides and they wait on a table.
 So I have to be versatile too, he smiles.

 In addition to the functionality, part of the outcome is a modern lounge area with fireplace and sofas where it is natural for guests to sit after a good meal.
-All the ordinary rooms as well as those that are a little larger are of a higher standard that you would normally expect in a hotel.
+All the ordinary rooms, as well as those that are a little larger, are of a higher standard that you would normally expect in a hotel.

 In several places, the halls are interrupted by small, cosy alcoves with sofa groups and tables, where guests can sit together after the day’s excursions or work.

 - We always try to ensure that the guests are happy.
 We offer excursions and activities every day so our guests have something to choose between for entertainment.
 In the peak season, from June to September, up to 90% of our guests are tourists.

 - In the winter, they are mostly business travellers but we have so many guest that the only time we close is between Christmas and New Year, he says.

 - 8 Panorama rooms

 - Cosy lounge area Several small »rooms« with shared facilities